 The more you make, the more you’ll need to save to be able to maintain your lifestyle throughout retirement.
 And if you’re highly compensated you also have to keep in mind the level of career risk you are exposed to.

 While in your peak earning years focus on building up excess cash reserves, funding as much as possible into your 401(k) and other benefit plans, getting a financial plan, and keeping your career skills relevant.

 Numerous variations of deferred comp plans are offered to upper management and corporate execs.
 These most common name for such a plan is a SERP (supplemental executive retirement plan), but they may also be called top hat plans, excess benefit plans, or benefit equalization plans.

-These plans allow you specify a future date when compensation will be paid out to you.
+These plans allow you to specify a future date when compensation will be paid out to you.
 Many folks randomly select payout dates without considering the tax consequences or how this future payout date may fit into their retirement or future career plans.
 Often they receive a lump sum upon retirement or upon leaving the company.
 This isn’t always the wisest way to receive this money.

 By carefully selecting the timing of deferred comp payouts you can often minimize taxes and create a smoothing of income as you transition into retirement.
 Ideally, you will stagger out payout dates so that tax consequences are spread over multiple calendar years.

 Reduce Exposure to Company Stock

 Most corporate execs have a disproportionate amount of their net worth tied to the stock of the company they work for.
-Stock may come in the form of non-qualified or incentive stock options, restricted stock units, and through employer matching contributions or an ESOP (employee stock ownership plan) inside the retirement plan.
+The stock may come in the form of non-qualified or incentive stock options, restricted stock units, and through employer matching contributions or an ESOP (employee stock ownership plan) inside the retirement plan.
 Some folks even buy more stock at a discount through an ESPP (employee stock purchase plan).

 You don’t want a large portion of your net worth and your future income all tied to the success of one company.
 Creating a plan to divest of company stock is smart.
 You must do this.
 Below is an overview of three types of stock exits to consider.